vanilophp/docs/what-is-vanilo.md

 ## Why Another E-commerce Package?

-Shortly, because back in 2017 there was no decent one **especially for Laravel**.
+Shortly, because back in 2017 there was no decent one **particularly for Laravel**.
 There's a slightly longer
 [article on medium](https://medium.com/@attilafulop/e-commerce-platform-for-laravel-c09a2bcfe8c6)
 about why it came to life.